Amazon Cloud Cam Hands-On Camera Review

 Protecting Your Home

-I tested the camera using the freemium plan and a premium plan.
+We tested the camera using the freemium plan and a premium plan.
 A paid plan adds access to a longer video history, person detection, zones, and in some cases, support for additional cameras.
-While I’ve heard some complain about the cost of Amazon’s plan by comparing it to Nest Aware, I think it’s important to point out that the cost covers multiple cameras.
+While we've heard some complaints about the cost of Amazon’s plan compared to Nest Aware, we think it’s important to point out that the cost covers multiple cameras.
 As an example, Nest sells ten days of video history for $10 for the first camera and $5 for the second.
 Cloud Cam’s $9.99 per month Extended plan offers 14 days of storage for five cameras.
 To add five cameras to Nest Aware, you would pay $30 per month.
 Of course, Nest Aware offers more features including timelapse, advanced sound recognition, and even facial recognition if you own a Nest Cam IQ.

 Cloud Cam’s freemium plan offers app access, push notification, geofencing, and it monitors for one type of security event: motion.

 |Price||Free||$6.99/month or $69.99/year||$9.99/month or $99.99/year||$19.99/month or $199.99/year|